 Smith is involved with the full spectrum of client representation, trials, drafting and prosecution of pre- and post-judgment motions, conducting and managing discovery and depositions, negotiation and drafting of separation agreements, and other agreements submitted to the court.

 Smith is admitted to the bars of Connecticut, New York, Tennessee, Florida, and the Supreme Court of the United States.
-She is a member of various state and local bar associations, including the Connecticut Bar Association, and its Family Law Section, the New York Bar Association, and its Family Law Section, and the American Bar Association.
+She is a Certified Divorce Financial Analyst and a member of the American Academy of Financial Litigators, New York Chapter.
+She belongs to various state and local bar associations, including the Connecticut Bar Association, and its Family Law Section, the New York Bar Association, and its Family Law Section, and the American Bar Association.

 Early in her career, Smith was a partner in the law firm of Baker McKenzie, one of the largest international firms in the world.
 While in private practice, Smith represented individuals in family matters, as well as banks and small businesses.
 Smith left private practice to become general counsel of GE Plastics.
 She was appointed a GE officer in 1993, then one of a handful of women officers.
 She left GE in 1998 to become senior vice president, general counsel and corporate secretary of Owens Corning.

 As general counsel, Smith led large legal organizations and advised boards and CEOs on a wide range of corporate transactions and governance matters.
-She also represented her clients in significant litigation matters before the U.S. Supreme Court, federal appeals courts, and various district and state courts throughout the country, including nationwide product liability class action lawsuits, personal injury lawsuits, antitrust and trade secret theft cases, employment discrimination, environmental and other regulatory matters.
+She also represented her clients in significant litigation matters before the U.S. Supreme Court, federal appeals courts and various district and state courts throughout the country, including nationwide product liability class action lawsuits, personal injury lawsuits, antitrust and trade secret theft cases, employment discrimination, environmental and other regulatory matters.

 Smith is a Martindale-Hubbell AV Preeminent-rated attorney and was a member of Super Lawyers Corporate Counsel.
-She is a member of the American Academy for Certified Financial Litigators, and a member of the Pyramid Society, a group of former/retired Vassar College Trustees.
-Smith also is a member of the Association of American Rhodes Scholars.
+She also is a member of the Pyramid Society, a group of former/retired Vassar College Trustees, and a member of the Association of American Rhodes Scholars.